J-Juliano/SciFiUI/README.md

 # Instructions
 There is not much interactivity with the user interface as it is mainly just visual.

-1)The 3 circles at the bottom of the screen represent the time and it constantly updates the actual time as it were in real life when the program is run.
+1)The 3 circles at the bottom of the screen represent the time and it constantly updates the time from the computer system

-2)The radar at the bottom right corner and the spider in the middle of the screen are just drawings and no interactivity.
+2)The radar at the bottom right corner and the spider in the middle of the screen are just drawings and have no interactivity.

-3)The buttons at the top left of the screen shows the different types of suits and if it is clicked it shows the data of the suit that is clicked on
+3)The buttons at the top left of the screen shows the different buttons with types of suits and if it is clicked it shows the details of the suit (Health, Attack,Agility etc.) depending on what button is clicked.

 # How it works
 The spider in the middle of the screen was drawn by the use of a spider class and just simple processing references such as ellipse() and line().
+The ellipse is use to create the head and the body while the lines are used to create the legs of the spider.

 ```Java
 public void drawSpider()